thomas-mauran/Polynotes/README.md

 <img src="https://mui.com/static/logo.png" alt="MUI logo" width="50" /> **MUI**

 I used MUI for the UI components.
 It was honestly great and also the first time I used a component library.
 My code isn't amazing sometimes since I didn't know if it was better to style the component with the `sx` prop or to use a separate stylesheet but overall I had a good experience with it.
+One of the other great thing about MUI is that it is well documented and has a lot of resources to learn it since it is one of the most popular component libraries.

 <img src="https://vitejs.dev/logo-with-shadow.png" alt="Vite logo" width="50" /> **Vite**